PCJohn/attractors/README.md

      python noise.py

 Results with sequence lengths 4 and 8.
 The drop in accuracy is less if the sequence is short, as it needs to save fewer memories.
-The LSTM model is really sensitive to noise (not too impressive, but something you get right off the bat).
+The LSTM model is really sensitive to noise (this is quite impressive, given that you get it right off the bat).

 <p float="left">
       <img src="repro_fw/outputs/noise-4.png" width="375" height="300" />